FAQ about Compute Cloud

 Can I copy or clone an existing VM?

-Yes, you can take snapshots of the disks attached to a VM and use them when creating a new VM.
+Yes, you can create snapshots of the disks attached to your VM and use them when creating a new VM.

 Can I move my VM to a different availability zone?

-You cannot directly change the availability zone where the VM is hosted.
-However, you can create a copy of the VM in the availability zone you need.
+You cannot directly change the availability zone hosting your VM.
+However, you can create a VM copy in the availability zone you need.

 Can I move my VM to a different folder?

-You can move a VM to another folder within a single cloud.
-For more information, see Moving a VM to another folder.
+You can move your VM to a different folder within a single cloud.
+For more information, see Moving a VM to a different folder.

 No, you cannot.
-If you delete a VM, this cannot be undone.
+Deleting a VM is irreversible and cannot be undone.

 Connection